NOTE TO ALL: This article has been MODIFIED as of April 7th, 2019. PLEASE READ IN FULL.

 Some of you may have seen my recent article in Cross Country and USHPA about a rescue we had in Sun Valley in 2016.
 We learned a lot about how a proper rescue goes down (if you haven’t seen these, try to get a copy- there’s some good information all pilots should understand and be versed in using), and we also learned a lot about insurance…and how important it is.
 Most if not all health insurance companies in the US have a long list of exclusions and unless you’ve created a special deal directly with your insurance company, sports like paragliding are usually on that exclusion list.
 However- NONE of the recommendations below are a substitute for health insurance.
 These are adjuncts designed to cover you when normal insurance doesn’t.

 Travel Abroad.
 Very few health insurance companies cover repatriation (ie you get hurt in a foreign company and want to get to a hospital on your own home turf) if you are injured.
 More concerning, most will definitely not cover you if you are hurt participating in human flight activities.
 There are now three options for international travel and “extreme sports” that I know of.
 The best in my opinion is the Signature Patriot Travel Medical Insurance through IMG (make sure you get the “Adventure Sports Rider” addition to cover PG, HG, Base, etc.- which is what that link will take you to).
-Seven Corners “Dog Tag Extreme” covers HG and PG, but it does NOT cover you if you are hurt during a competition (as far as I know, there is no insurance that covers accidents that happen while competing, so keep this in mind).
+Seven Corners “Dog Tag Extreme” covers HG and PG, but it does NOT cover you if you are hurt during a competition (if you are a “professional” pilot, which they define here).
 World Nomads is another one and also covers HG and PG under their “Explorers” plan, but note their benefits are considerably less than IMG and Seven Corners, and I have recently heard complaints about them refusing to cover in-country hospital bills and instead force you to repatriate before getting any care- an obvious problem if you’ve had a back injury for example!

 Benefits for IMG travel insurance, which is what I recommend has: